RDols/dzRequestSolarInfo/README.md

 ## Usage
 1. Create an new dzVents script in Domoticz
 2. Copy content of dzRequestSolarInfo.lua into script
-3. Modify username, password and siteID on lines 81, 82 and 83
+3. Modify username, password and siteID on lines 5, 6 and 7
 4. If you use a "1,234.00" number format on the SolarEdge website, change line 3 to :
-  "isDecimalComma = false" on line 3
+  "isDecimalComma = false" on line 4
 5. Add dummy devices for eacht optimizer and inverter type "Electric (instant+Counter)" Name is the name of optimizer or inverter
-  (Temporary uncomment lines 143 and 155 to figure the names)
+6. When done, set "enableDebugPrint = false" on line 3

 ## Known Isuues
  - It needs domoticz V4.11543 or newer